Metacognition for SEND and Neurodivergent Students

 Research shows metacognitive skills boost learners' social skills and emotional control (Veenman et al., 2006).
 Apply metacognitive teaching beyond the classroom to improve life skills.
 Consider research from Flavell (1979) and Dunlosky and Rawson (2012).

 Tom struggled with essay writing, typically producing disorganised, incomplete responses.
 His teacher introduced a visual essay planning framework with explicit metacognitive prompts: "What type of question is this?
-What do I already know about the topic?
-What's my main argument?
-What evidence supports each point?"

 This connects closely with research on critical thinking skills, which provides further classroom strategies for teachers.

 Aisha excelled at decoding but struggled with reading comprehension.
-Her teacher introduced the "click or clunk" metacognitive monitoring strategy: after each paragraph, Aisha used a visual checklist to identify sentences that "clicked" (made sense) and "clunked" (were confusing).
+Her teacher introduced the "click or clunk" metacognitive monitoring strategy.
+After each paragraph, Aisha used a visual checklist to identify sentences that "clicked" (made sense) and "clunked" (were confusing).
 For "clunks", she had a flowchart of fix-up strategies: re-read, look at pictures, read ahead for context, ask for help.

 The visual, systematic nature of the approach suited Aisha's cognitive profile.
 Within a term, her comprehension improved significantly.
 The strategy also reduced her anxiety about reading, as she now had a clear process for managing confusion rather than becoming overwhelmed.